 Similar to how pipelining works in a processor, each thread is part of a long chain in a processing factory.
 Each thread works on data processed by the previous thread and hands it off to the next thread.
-You must be careful to equally distribute work and take extra steps to ensure non-blocking behavior in this thread model or you could experience pipeline "stalls."
+Conceptually, each thread executes a stage of the pipeline, which is of the form